|Duration||More than 4 years|

 Studying medicine opens up a multitude of careers in the health profession, not just that of medical practitioner.
 You can enjoy rewarding careers in medical research as well as diagnostic medicine.

-- Chemistry at Australian Year 12 level (or equivalent): A grade or equivalent
+- a Chemistry subject: A grade or equivalent

-- Mathematics at Australian Year 12 Level (or equivalent) is not a pre-requisite subject but is desirable
+- Mathematics is not a pre-requisite subject but is desirable

 - Australian Yr 12 ATAR: 95